valencik/mastersAPSC/documents/thesis/thesis.md

 For simplicity, the data acquired from the NNDC on that date will be referred to as if it were the complete NSR database.
 All efforts have been taken to ensure the research procedures can easily be extended and repeated on new NSR data.

+%- Motivation
+The work discussed in this chapter is motivated by the need to easily retrieve information from the NSR data and manipulate it to facilitate answering questions.
+We discuss the method for converting the provided raw data into our JSON representation.
+Additionally the database software is introduced and discussed.

 ## Data Preparation
 The NSR data is maintained in a custom EXCHANGE format @nsr-manual.
 This format is flat text that is not suitable for direct analysis.